 If you've been watching Homeland this season, then you've no doubt noticed the striking similarities between the wild drama playing out on the show and the equally wild real-life drama that's been unfolding on the news since the election of Donald Trump.
 The rise of the alt-right, the proliferation of fake news (and its very real effect on politics), and the rift between President-elect Elizabeth Keane (Elizabeth Marvel) and her own intelligence agencies all play major roles this season.
 Ring any bells?

 Showrunner Alex Gansa elucidated the fascinating connections between Homeland and the current political landscape during a Television Academy panel discussion with stars Claire Danes, Mandy Patinkin, Rupert Friend, and Elizabeth Marvel on Monday night.
 "The election of Donald Trump made everyone in the writers' room sit up in our chairs," said Gansa, IndieWire reports.
-"We realized we were going to have to adjust and change the narrative a little bit."
+"We realised we were going to have to adjust and change the narrative a little bit."

 Luckily, they already had some of those elements in place; they just had to enhance them.
 For example, they honed in on the plot-point of a giant fake news farm that employs hackers to spread propaganda discrediting the president-elect using fake identities.
 "The first thing we wanted to address was that our election was influenced by another force, and by fake news,” Gansa said.